 - Ensure the monitor cables are connected correctly .

 - Adjust the monitor brightness and contrast levels.

 - If possible, connect and use the monitor with a different computer.

 NOTE: If the monitor functions properly, then the problem is isolated to the computer to which the monitor was originally connected.

 - Ensure that the keyboard and mouse are connected correctly.

 - Troubleshoot the computer display configurations in Safe Mode.

 - Remove any hardware that has been added to the computer.
 This includes any added memory, internal or external drives, and any type of adapter card (network, sound, video, USB, etc.).

 NOTE: The troubleshooting steps listed above should resolve your issue.
 If you have completed all of the steps and the issue is not resolved, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.